 2. Inspect your home regularly

-If you have a sump pump, you must inspect it to ensure that it works.
-Checking the discharge pipe is very important because this is the part that pushes water outside your home, so it must be aimed away from your property so that water drains in a suitable location like your lawn or garden.
-Aiming it in the direction of your home would lead to very serious water damage, so you need to ensure this is not the case.
+If you have a sump pump, you must inspect it every so often to ensure it is still in working condition.
+Checking the discharge pipe is crucial because this is the part that pushes water away from your home.
+Always make sure that it is aimed away from your property so that the water will drain into a suitable location, such as your lawn or garden.
+Aiming it back towards your house can defeat its purpose, so make sure you are checking your sump pump regularly to protect your home from water damage.

 5. Check for leaks in caulk and grout

-Missing or cracked grout can lead to water damage, so it is important that you check your bathroom walls and tiling.
-If you notice a problem, remove the broken or loose pieces and replace them so that water does not seep behind the tiles and leak down into your floors.
-This would also prevent mold from developing behind your walls.
+Missing or cracked grout can be a huge cause of water damage.
+So, it’s important that you check your bathroom walls and any potential tiling you may have.
+If you notice a problem, remove the broken or loose pieces and replace them so that water does not seep behind your tiles and leak into your floors.
+This will also prevent any mould from developing behind your walls.

-isure can provide homeowners with the best protection from water damage.
-We can provide you with home insurance quotes and more, so give us a call now!
+If you want more information on how to protect your home from water damage or have questions regarding flood insurance, give us a call!
+One of our isure brokers can help pair homeowners with the best protection from water damage.
+We can provide you with home insurance quotes and more, so feel free to get in touch with us now!